-- a) All the bank account shall be reconciled on a regular basis by downloading the bankstatements in electronic form from the websites of respective banks. - b) The ECS credit of dividends shall be passed on immediately at the time of bank reconciliation through journal entry in the account of relevant clients. - c) One competent employee dedicated for the banking operations shall remain present in or around the clearing bank and ensure the availability of sufficient funds in all the clearing and clients accounts.
+a.
+All the bank account shall be reconciled on a regular basis by downloading the bank statements in electronic form from the websites of respective banks.

+b.
+One competent employee dedicated for the banking operations shall remain present in or around the clearing bank and ensure the availability of sufficient funds in all the clearing and clients accounts.

-16) Continuity planning / alternate plan in case of disasters etc.
+15) Continuity planning / alternate plan in case of disasters etc.

-a) All the Information Technology infrastructure requirements shall be in charge of the Senior Officer.

-- b) There shall be sufficient and competent man power to manage the trading system failures during the live market. - c) There shall be the back-up communication link in addition to the regular link for all the exchange segment and it shall be tested periodically. - d) There shall be main line power input from two different routes and there shall be sufficient battery back-up through on-line UPS.
-Apart from that there shall be a system to quickly switch over to the power back-up through the mobile generator van in case of long power failures. - e) In case of disaster, we can commence the operations from our any of two locations at any time since location have online connectivity, more over we keep back-up zeep, pen drive and cartridges with full data.
-All our data is loaded on our website which includes client transactions, contracts, ledgers, delivery statement etc. So we are well equipped with our internal system in case of disaster.

-17) Detailed policy for client code modification process (including details of personnel authorized to make the modifications, checks in place to ensure that there is no misuse of the facility and escalation of analysis done of client code modifications).

-- a) The client code of the trades executed by us are modified only in the circumstances that the order entry of the same may be erroneously put into the system by our dealer in wrong client code.
+- a.
+All the Information Technology infrastructure requirements shall be in charge of the Senior Officer. - b.
+There shall be sufficient and competent man power to manage the trading system failures during the live market. - c.
+There shall be the back-up communication link in addition to the regular link for all the exchange segment and it shall be tested periodically. - d.
+There shall be main line power input from two different routes and there shall be sufficient battery back-up through on-line UPS.
+Apart from that there shall be a system to quickly switch over to the power back-up through the mobile generator van in case of long power failures. - e.
+In case of disaster, we can commence the operations from our any of two locations at any time since location have online connectivity, more over we keep back-up zeep, pen drive and cartridges with full data.
+All our data is loaded on our website which includes client transactions, contracts, ledgers, delivery statement etc. So we are well equipped with our internal system in case of disaster. - 16) Detailed policy for client code modification process (including details of personnel authorized to make the modifications, checks in place to ensure that there is no misuse of the facility and escalation of analysis done of client code modifications). - a.
+The client code of the trades executed by us are modified only in the circumstances that the order entry of the same may be erroneously put into the system by our dealer in wrong client code.
 After knowing the error done by dealer he has to report immediately the same to Trading In charge who after checking the genuinity of error done by dealer modifies the trades done on the exchange through client code modification facility provided by the exchange.
-We are not encouraging any type of client code modifications and only genuine errors resulting in trades are modified by us. - b) Mr. Kuber Singh (RMS-HOD) & Ms. Bhawna Joshi (Compliance Officer) is authorised to make such modifications on the exchange platform.
+We are not encouraging any type of client code modifications and only genuine errors resulting in trades are modified by us. - b.
+Mr. Kuber Singh (RMS-HOD) & Ms.Bhawna Joshi Pandey (Compliance Officer) is authorised to make such modifications on the exchange platform.

-18) Brokerage Charged
+17) Brokerage Charged

-Open Futures is entitled to charge brokerage within the limits imposed by exchange which at present is as under:
+Open Futures & Commodities Pvt.
+Ltd. is entitled to charge brokerage within the limits imposed by exchange which at present is as under: